HyrniT/file-monitoring-system/README.md

-# 👀 Fike Monitoring System - Version 1.1
+# 👀 File Monitoring System - Version 1.1

 ### ❤️ This is my Java project at HCMUS, includes the following main functions: